SuLab/scheduled-bots/README.md

 # scheduled-bots

-These bots are running on [Jenkins](http://jenkins.sulab.org/), which is hosted on AWS.
+These bots were running on [Jenkins](http://jenkins.sulab.org/), which were hosted on AWS.